citp/privacy-policy-historical/s/sm/sma/smacpolitics.com.md

+####

+####

 #### HOW WE USE THE INFORMATION COLLECTED

 The information you provide to us may be used to:

   * Send you newsletters and/or other e-mail communications for which you have registered;
-  * Contact you about the Web Sites, including, without limitation, in our discretion to notify you of changes to this Privacy Policy, the Web Site’s Terms of Use, or other policies that affect your use of the Web Sites;
+  * Contact you about the Web Sites, including, without limitation, in our discretion to notify you of changes to this Privacy Policy, the Web Site's Terms of Use, or other policies that affect your use of the Web Sites;
   * Confirm or fulfill an order you have made;
   * Provide special offers or promotional materials to you on behalf of us or third parties;
   * Contact you with regard to a sweepstakes, contest or promotion in which you have participated;
   * Authorize a purchase or complete a transaction that you have requested, i.e., to deliver the products or other services that you ordered, and, if necessary, to invoice you;
   * Monitor or improve the Web Sites;
-  * Administer the Web Sites’ systems and for other internal business purposes;
+  * Administer the Web Sites' systems and for other internal business purposes;
   * Customize the advertising and content you see;
   * Comply with and monitor compliance with our Terms of Use and other applicable agreements and polices; and
   * For other purposes disclosed when you provide your information.

 Moreover, if you submit to Company and/or the Web Sites comments, photographs, videos, music, text or other content, it maybe published online or offline (including on-air, on a CD or DVD, through wireless distribution, and transmission of soft copies, or any other media or format currently existing or hereafter developed), and we may publish your name, voice, likeness and other personal information in connection with publishing the content or a portion of the content, and we may use the content and any excerpt from the content in connection with advertising, marketing, publicity and promotional activities.
-Please also see “Information You Submit” in our [Terms of Use](http://www.cbsdigitalmedia.com/info/tou), which governs any content you submit through the Web Sites.
+Please also see "Information You Submit" in our [Terms of Use](http://www.cbsdigitalmedia.com/info/tou), which governs any content you submit through the Web Sites.

-Please note that information submitted to the Web Site via a “contact us,” “help” or other similar e-mail address or form will not necessarily receive a response.
+Please note that information submitted to the Web Site via a "contact us," "help" or other similar e-mail address or form will not necessarily receive a response.
 We will not use the information provided to these e-mail addresses or forms to contact you for marketing purposes unrelated to your request.

 #### THIRD-PARTY AD SERVING & AUDIENCE AND TRAFFIC MEASUREMENT SERVICES

 The Web Sites may use third party network advertisers to serve advertisements on the Web Sites and may use a traffic measurement service to analyze traffic on the Web Sites.
 Network advertisers are third parties that display advertisements based on your visits to the Web Sites and other web sites you have visited.
 Third-party ad serving enables us to target advertisements to you for products and services in which you might be interested.
-Although advertisers and other companies do not have access to cookies set by the Web Sites, the Web Sites’ third party ad network providers, the advertisers, the sponsors, and/or traffic measurement services may themselves set and access their own cookies on your computer if you choose to have cookies enabled in your browser.
+Although advertisers and other companies do not have access to cookies set by the Web Sites, the Web Sites' third party ad network providers, the advertisers, the sponsors, and/or traffic measurement services may themselves set and access their own cookies on your computer if you choose to have cookies enabled in your browser.
 These third party cookies are set to, among other things, help deliver advertisements to you that you might be interested in, to prevent you from seeing the same advertisements too many times and to conduct research regarding the usefulness of certain advertisements are to you.
 Note that any images (or any other parts of a web page) served by third parties in association with third party cookies may serve as web beacons, which enable third parties to carry out the previously described activities.
-Third party cookies and web beacons are governed by each third party’s specific privacy policy, not this one.
-While we may use a variety of companies to serve advertisements on the Web Sites, you may wish to visit <http://www.networkadvertising.org/optout_nonppii.asp>, which provides information regarding the “opt-out” procedures of certain third party ad servers we may use
+Third party cookies and web beacons are governed by each third party's specific privacy policy, not this one.
+While we may use a variety of companies to serve advertisements on the Web Sites, you may wish to visit <http://www.networkadvertising.org/optout_nonppii.asp>, which provides information regarding the "opt-out" procedures of certain third party ad servers we may use

 #### WITH WHOM INFORMATION MAY BE SHARED